the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-checklist.md

 Something that is already being used is likely to be better in the long run.

-- Follow any required procedures by your research group, institute, country (ethics, integrity codes, policies on data management/open science)
+- Follow any procedures required by your research group, institute, or country (ethics, integrity codes, policies on data management/open science)

 See also the [Harvard checklist](https://osf.io/593t6).